Revolutions of 1848 in the Austrian Empire: Revolution in the Kingdom of Hungary

-Western Slovak Uprising
+Slovak Uprising

 Slovak Uprising was an uprising of Slovaks against Magyar (i.e. ethnic Hungarian) domination in the Western parts of Upper Hungary (present-day Western Slovakia), within the 1848/49 revolution in the Habsburg Monarchy.
 It lasted from September 1848 to November 1849.
 During this period Slovak patriots established the Slovak National Council as their political representation and military units known as the Slovak Volunteer Corps.

 The political, social and national requirements of the Slovak movement were declared in the document entitled "Demands of the Slovak Nation" from April 1848.

 Serb Revolution of 1848–1849

-The Serb Revolution of 1848 was an uprising of Serbs living in Délvidék against Magyar domination.
+The Serb Revolution of 1848 was an uprising of Serbs living in Vojvodina against Magyar domination.
 The majority of the Serbs there sided with the Austrians.
 However, there were also some exceptions, e.g. General János Damjanich of the Hungarian Revolutionary Army.